wangziqi2013/wangziqi2013.github.io/_posts/2018-12-20-mvcc-via-timestamp-range-conflict-management.markdown

 one for read (rts) and one for write (wts), this scheme could save storage that is dedicated to timestamps.
 As a compensation, transactions must hold their soft locks on data items even after they commit.
 The soft lock requires an extra garbage collection mechanism in addition to the GC for versions.

+Each TCM transaction has two timestamps: a lower bound (lb) which denotes the smallest logical time the transaction could commit, and an upper bound (ub) which denotes the largest logical time the transaction could commit.
+If lb and ub cross (i.e. lb becomes larger than ub), then the transaction must immediately abort, because a conflict cycle will occur if the transaction commits.
+During the execution of the transaction, the lb and ub are adjusted dynamically according to the execution of concurrent transactions.